simisc/whozr/README.md

 Convert raw anthropometric measurement (weight, height, length, BMI, MUAC, head circumeference, tricep skinfold and subscapular skinfold) to z-scores, using the WHO growth standards (0-5 years) and/or references (5-19 years).

+Also allows the 'reverse' calculation of original anthropometry measures from z-scores (requires further testing).

 Installation
 ------------